pypa/packaging.python.org/source/tutorials/installing-packages.rst

-Managing multiple virtual environments directly can become tedious, so the :ref:`dependency management tutorial <managing-dependencies>` introduces a higher level tool, :ref:`Pipenv`, that automatically manages a separate virtual environment for each project and application that you work on.
+Managing multiple virtual environments directly can become tedious, so the :ref:`dependency management tutorial <managing-dependencies>` introduces a higher-level tool :ref:`Pipenv` that automatically manages a separate virtual environment for each project and application that you work on.